AudreyLL88/cw-store/TESTING.md

 <a name="validation"></a>
 ## Validation ##
 ---
+This project was test on several devices such as: Iphone 6S, Samsung Galaxy S4, Macbook Air 13", Ipad Pro and Ipad Mini.
+It was tested on several web browser such as Google Chrome, Firefox and Safari.

+I also asked my friends and family to report any bugs while testing it and used Google Chrome DevTools to do further testing.

 **HTML**

-I used the [**W3C Markup Validator Service**](https://validator.w3.org/) to validate all the HTML of my templates.
+I used the [**W3C Markup Validator Service**](https://validator.w3.org/) to validate all the HTML of my templates and it passed all tests.
-It raised the following issues:

 **CSS**